The-Social-Proof-Foundation/myso-core/README.md

  * Learn more about working with MySocial in the [MySocial Documentation](https://docs.myso.io/).
  * Join the MySocial community on [MySocial Telegram](https://t.me/mysocial_chain).
- * Review information about the MySocial [governance](https://docs.mysocial.network/mysocial/blockchain/social/governance), [decentralization](https://docs.mysocial.network/mysocial/getting-started/decentralization), and [The Social Proof Foundation](https://socialproof.foundation) site.
+ * Review information about the MySocial [governance](https://docs.mysocial.network/mysocial/blockchain/social/governance), [decentralization](https://docs.mysocial.network/mysocial/getting-started/decentralization), and the [Social Proof Foundation](https://socialproof.foundation) site.

  ## How to Contribute